 VA Health Benefits

-Disabled veterans may have access to select long-term care services while living in assisted living communities.
-VA Health Benefits cover some long-term care services for eligible veterans, but copays or other fees could apply.
+Disabled veterans may receive coverage for select long-term care services in assisted living communities.
+However, copays or other fees may apply.

 VA Disability Compensation